0x5abe/PlatformerSaves/README.md

 ## Known bugs

+- Incompatibility with xdBot.
+The option "Always Practice Fixes" should be disabled for playing with the mod.
+And in general there might be issues if trying to record or play back macros with the mod installed.
+No guarantees.
 - Music and sound effects can sometimes get bugged out
 - If player colors are used for objects they don't get updated if the player changes their colors
 - Practice Fix is not implemented (some player data is not saved, like vanilla)